VarnitS2/CS410_CourseProject/Documentation.md

 ### Install Frontend Dependencies

 This app uses `npm` to manage frontend dependencies.
 Download for your platform from [here](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).
-Once `npm` is installed, run the following command to setup the frontend:
+Once `npm` is installed, run the following command in the project directory to setup the frontend:

 ```
 $ npm i